Upabjojr/sympy/docs/tutorial/gotchas.rst

 Diofant uses different names for some mathematical functions than most computer algebra systems.
-In particular, the inverse trigonometric functions use the python names of :func:`~diofant.functions.elementary.trigonometric.asin`, :func:`~diofant.functions.elementary.trigonometric.acos` and so on instead of ``arcsin`` and ``arccos``.
+In particular, the inverse trigonometric functions use the python names of :func:`~sympy.functions.elementary.trigonometric.asin`, :func:`~sympy.functions.elementary.trigonometric.acos` and so on instead of ``arcsin`` and ``arccos``.